7 Cringe-Worthy Habits That Keep Christians Stuck In Debt & How To Find Freedom!

 Clearly, I don’t want you to stay in debt.

-This post is a tongue in cheek, playful way to look at our habits in a different light.
+This post is a tongue-in-cheek, playful way to look at our habits in a different light.

 The purpose of this post is to lovingly and humorously show some of the behaviors that will ensure that we never get free from the burden of debt.